slowernews/slowernews/rationales/index.md

 2023-09-14

-A relevant topic even if I don't agree with the conclusion.
-Large sectors of societies don't believe in mass immigration so soon or later they must fund it.
-Some anedacta: AFAIK, Polish center-right - not even conservatives - are already promising subsidized *in vitro*.
+A relevant topic, even if I don't agree with the conclusion.
+Large sectors of societies don't believe in mass immigration, so sooner or later, they must fund it.
+Here's some anecdotal information: As far as I know, Polish center-right is already promising subsidized in vitro.

 ### The workers at the frontlines of the AI revolution